revelrush/Deep-Learning-Project-KWS/README.md

 This repository is to serve as my submission for assignment 2 in the deep learning elective.

+## About the Object Detection Model:
+The model is high resolution Faster R-CNN model with a MobileNetV3-Large FPN backbone, this model was chosen because it's relatively lightweight compared to the other available models and without compromising much performance, it's lightweightedness also made it easier to run for real-time object detection, which is critical for the video demo.

 ## Usage:
 Assuming the whole git repository is cloned in one directory, the only things that have to be run are either train.py or test.py, all the other files are only there so that these two can run properly.